aprusik/cities/README.md

 If multiple main methods are detected, run the one from CitiesApp.scala

 Since this code generates a window, your OS must have video output.
+(No WSL support)